Ethnic discrimination in Ethiopia

 Ethnic discrimination in Ethiopia during and since the Haile Selassie epoch has been described using terms including "racism", "ethnification", "ethnic identification, ethnic hatred, ethnicization", and "ethnic profiling".
 During the Haile Selassie period, Amhara elites perceived the southern minority languages as an obstacle to the development of an Ethiopian national identity.
-Ethnic discrimination occurred during the Haile Selassie and Mengistu Haile Mariam epochs against Afars, Tigrayans, Eritreans, Somalis and Oromos.
+Ethnic discrimination occurred during the Haile Selassie and Mengistu Haile Mariam epochs against Hararis, Afars, Tigrayans, Eritreans, Somalis and Oromos.
 Ethnic federalism was implemented by Tigray People's Liberation Front (TPLF) leader Meles Zenawi and discrimination against Amharas, Ogaden, Oromos and other ethnic groups continued during TPLF rule.
-Liberalisation of the media after Abiy Ahmed became prime minister in 2018 led to strengthening of media diversity and strengthening of ethnically focussed hate speech.
-Ethnic profiling targeting Tigrayans occurred during the Tigray War that started in November 2020.
+Liberalisation of the media after Abiy Ahmed became prime minister in 2018 led to strengthening of media diversity and strengthening of ethnically focused hate speech.
+Ethnic profiling targeting Tigrayans occurred during the Tigray war that started in November 2020.

-Haile Selassie and Derg
+Abyssinian Empire and Derg

 Data from the Minorities at Risk (MAR) project were used by Charles E. Riddle to study the degrees of discrimination by the dominant Amharas against the non-dominant ethnic groups in Ethiopia from 1950 to 1992, during the later reign of Emperor Haile Selassie and that of Mengistu Haile Mariam of the Derg.
-Amharas dominated during both the Haile Selassie and Derg epochs.
+Amharas dominated during the Haile Selassie epoch.
 Systematic discrimination against Afars occurred throughout the period.
 Tigrayans were initially culturally assimilated with the Amharas, speaking Amharic, and suffered little discrimination.
+Under the Haile Selassie government, the Oromo language was legally banned from education, public speaking and use in administration.
+During the Haile Selassie regime, the Harari people were persecuted.
+The imperial forces ordered the confiscation of Harari property and mass arrests of Harari men, as a result an estimated 10,000 Hararis fled their homeland in 1948.

 The Derg culturally rejected the Tigrayans, who decreased their usage of Amharic, reverting to Tigrinya, and discrimination against the Tigrayans became strong.
 Eritreans, treated by MAR and Riddle as an ethnic group, and Somalis were strongly discriminated against throughout the period.
 The Oromos were initially strongly discriminated against, but adopted Amharic as their official language when the Derg came to power, and discrimination against them dropped.
-Under the Haile Selassie government, the Oromo language was legally banned from education, public speaking and use in administration.
 Both the Haile Selassie and the Derg governments relocated numerous Amharas into southern Ethiopia where they served in government administration, courts, church and even in school, where Oromo texts were eliminated and replaced by Amharic.
-During Haile Selassie rule the Harari people were persecuted and many left Harar.
+In the aftermath of the Ogaden War during the 70s, Hararis, Somalis and Oromo Muslims were targeted by the Derg Government.